alechenninger/blog/posts/fakes.md

 design domain-specific languages (DSLs) that implement types with semantics, defaults, and syntax different from that of the native Java `class`.
 For example, with Mockito, we can implement a large interface with one line rather than tens or hundreds implementing every method with a no-op (although to be fair, any IDE can generate the same thing in a second).

-Mockito's API optimizes for immediate convenience–justifiably so–but its this immediate convenience that dominates our thinking.
+Mockito's API optimizes for immediate convenience–justifiably so–but it's this immediate convenience that dominates our thinking.
 While less sexy, a compile-time implementation, aside from fewer surprises, has its own conveniences.
 Unfortunately, they are subtle and easily overlooked.
 This is not to be confused with insignificant.
 Quite the contrary, these "conveniences" are profound.
 Let's dig in.

 // Most times, we don't see the complexity required to implement runtime metaprogramming as a
 // tradeoff, thanks to Mockito's well-designed abstractions.
 But occasionally, those abstractions